 2. Protect Against Legal Action

 As a business owner, you have a legal responsibility to provide a safe environment for your customers and their property as well as your employees.
 If anyone is injured or their property damaged due to your negligence, you could be presented with a huge liability claim.
 For example, if you operate a boarding kennel or cattery or run a dog walking business, you would need kennel insurance or dog walkers insurance to protect against liability claims against yourself or an employee.
 It could entirely damage your business and credibility in the long run by not investing in relevant insurance.
+After a damaging lawsuit, you may have no choice but to take venture capital investment or declare bankruptcy.

 3. Insurance May Be A Contractual Requirement